 - Regular carrots for storing: October - March.

 - Grown mainly in Brittany, lower Normandy and l'Aquitaine,

 - Many carrots are grown in sand (carottes sables) with quality varieties such as the Carotte de Créances (AOC) and Carotte de Landes.
-Don’t be put off by their appearance.
-Just wash off the sand, peel and discover their flavour of both sweet and slightly salty;
+Don't be put off by their appearance.
+Just wash off the sand, peel and discover their incredible flavour - sweet and slightly salty;

 Are Carrots Originally Purple?